Scifabric/pybossa/doc/customizing.rst

 Configuring upload method
 =========================

-PyBossa by default allows you to upload avatars for users, icons for projects, etc. using the local file system of your server.
+PYBOSSA by default allows you to upload avatars for users, icons for projects, etc. using the local file system of your server.
 While this is nice for small setups, when you need to add more nodes to serve the same content, this feature could become a problem.
-For this reason, PyBossa also supports cloud solutions to save the files and serve them from there properly.
+For this reason, PYBOSSA also supports cloud solutions to save the files and serve them from there properly.

 Local Uploader